gallarda/mqtt5/README.md

 Use `docker-compose up` to start NGINX and the EMQX MQTT Broker

+Self signed TLS and mTLS certificates are automatically generated in the *mtls* folder.
+The `mosquitto` MQTT clients are also installed in the nginx "proxy" container.
+Use `docker exec` to get a shell inside the `mqtt5-proxy-1` container and `cd` into the `/mtls` folder and you will find two shell scripts to make test MQTT connections.
+On your host, the mTLS certificates are available in the *mtls* folder for using native MQTT clients like *MQTTx.*

 The following ports will be mapped to localhost on your Docker host:

 * 1883: MQTT in the clear